SUPER GT 2023 Round 6 at SUGO: Fraga Follows Up On a Bold Strategy, Setting a New Season Record for the Team Finishing 7th

 As per red flag regulations, the cars line up on the home straight while they wait for the incident to be resolved.
 At this point, the ANEST IWATA Racing RC F GT3 is 16th place in the GT300 class.
 After the accident was cleared, the race restarted under the safety car.
-To give the cars enough time to warm up their now cold tyres and brakes though, the safety car lead the pack for three laps.
+To give the cars enough time to warm up their now cold tires and brakes though, the safety car lead the pack for three laps.

 The team used this as an opportunity to make their move.
-They decided to call Fraga back for a second pit stop to switch out the right-side tyres as well while the safety car was leading the pack.
+They decided to call Fraga back for a second pit stop to switch out the right-side tires as well while the safety car was leading the pack.

-'Listening to the radio, I could tell the team were debating it.
-But it felt like we had to do something if we wanted to pull ahead, so in the end we just decided to go for it.'
+"Listening to the radio, I could tell the team were debating it.
+But it felt like we had to do something if we wanted to pull ahead, so in the end we just decided to go for it."
 Said Fraga.

-Though having pitted in a second time, as the safety car had been slowing down all the other cars, the ANEST IWATA Racing RC F GT3 with Fraga behind the wheel is immediately able to catch up to the pack and return to the race without losing much if any ground overall.
+Though having pitted in a second time, as the safety car had been slowing down all the other cars, the ANEST IWATA Racing RC F GT3 with Fraga behind the wheel is immediately able to catch up to pack and return to the race without losing much if any ground overall.

 The race restarted in earnest as Fraga finishes his 41st lap.
-Thanks to the team’s strategy, Fraga was racing on four fresh tyres and racing at a much higher pace.
+Thanks to the team’s strategy, Fraga was racing on four fresh tires and racing at a much higher pace.
 The team began their push to the front.